abhishekumrawal/old-website/_pages/about.md

 I am also a Ph.D.
 Candidate and Bilsland Dissertation Fellow in the School of Industrial Engineering at Purdue University.

-I am broadly interested in causal learning, reinforcement learning, optimization, algorithms, computational social science, and intelligent transportation.
-My recent research is focused on developing efficient machine learning algorithms for influence maximization on social networks, combinatorial multi-armed bandits, intelligent transportation systems, causal inference, and statistical power analysis.
-I have published high-quality research papers at highly competitive venues like AAAI, UAI, ALT, ICAPS, IEEE Transactions, and ACM Transactions.
+My research focuses on developing efficient machine learning algorithms for influence maximization and disease-outbreak prevention on social networks [IEEE TETCI, ACM TDS], combinatorial multi-armed bandits for online subset selection [AAAI, ALT, UAI], causal artificial intelligence for randomized experiments [CLeaR], efficient and intelligent transportation [IEEE T-ITS, ICAPS], knowledge-infused learning for natural language processing, and statistical power analysis [IMPS].

 I received an MS in Economics from Purdue University and an MSc in Statistics from Indian Institute of Technology Kanpur.